Antônio Carlos Jr.: Ultimate Fighting Championship (2014–2021)

-Carlos Júnior faced Tim Boetsch on 14 April 2018, at UFC on Fox 29.
+Carlos Jr. faced Tim Boetsch on 14 April 2018, at UFC on Fox 29.
 He won the fight via a rear-naked choke in round one.

-Carlos Júnior was expected to face Derek Brunson on 4 August 2018, at UFC 227.
+Carlos Jr. was expected to face Derek Brunson on 4 August 2018, at UFC 227.
 However, Brunson pulled out of the fight in early July citing an eye injury.
-In turn, Carlos Júnior was removed from the card entirely and is expected to be rescheduled for a future event.
-Subsequently, Carlos Júnior was quickly rescheduled was expected to face Elias Theodorou on 22 September 2018, at UFC Fight Night 137.
-However, Júnior pulled out on 28 August due to injury.
+In turn, Carlos Jr. was removed from the card entirely and is expected to be rescheduled for a future event.
+Subsequently, Carlos Jr. was quickly rescheduled was expected to face Elias Theodorou on 22 September 2018, at UFC Fight Night 137.
+However, Carlos Jr. pulled out on 28 August due to injury.
 The pairing was expected to be left intact and was rescheduled for 8 December 2018, at UFC 231.

-On 13 September 2018, it was reported that Carlos Júnior withdrew from his bout with Theodorou yet again, citing a surgery is required on the injury that caused the cancellation of his first scheduled bout with Theodorou.
+On 13 September 2018, it was reported that Carlos Jr. withdrew from his bout with Theodorou yet again, citing a surgery is required on the injury that caused the cancellation of his first scheduled bout with Theodorou.

-Carlos Júnior faced Ian Heinisch at UFC Fight Night: dos Anjos vs. Lee on 18 May 2019.
+Carlos Jr. faced Ian Heinisch at UFC Fight Night: dos Anjos vs. Lee on 18 May 2019.
 He lost the fight via unanimous decision.

-Carlos Júnior faced Uriah Hall on 14 September 2019, at UFC on ESPN+ 16.
+Carlos Jr. faced Uriah Hall on 14 September 2019, at UFC on ESPN+ 16.
 He lost the fight via split decision.

-Carlos Júnior was scheduled to face Brad Tavares on 14 March 2020, at UFC Fight Night 170.
+Carlos Jr. was scheduled to face Brad Tavares on 14 March 2020, at UFC Fight Night 170.
 However, Tavares was forced to pull out of the fight due to an anterior cruciate ligament (ACL) injury, and he was replaced by Makhmud Muradov.
-In turn, Carlos Júnior suffered from an unspecified injury and the bout was cancelled from the event.
+In turn, Carlos Jr. suffered from an unspecified injury and the bout was cancelled from the event.
 The bout with Brad Tavares was rescheduled for 24 January 2021, at UFC 257.
-Carlos Júnior lost the fight via unanimous decision.
+Carlos Jr. lost the fight via unanimous decision.

-On 4 February 2021, it was announced that Carlos Júnior was released from his UFC contract.
+On 4 February 2021, it was announced that Carlos Jr. was released from his UFC contract.

 Professional Fighters League

 2021 Season

-On 6 March 2021, it was announced by Carlos Júnior's management that he had signed to the Professional Fighters League and would be competing in the 2021 season.
+On 6 March 2021, it was announced by Carlos Jr.'s management that he had signed to the Professional Fighters League and would be competing in the 2021 season.
 He made his PFL debut against Tom Lawlor on 29 April 2021, at PFL 2.
 He won the bout via guillotine choke in the first round.

-Carlos Júnior faced Vinny Magalhães at PFL 5 on 17 June 2021.
-Halfway through round one, Júnior hit Magalhães with an accidental knee to the groin, rendering him unable to continue.
+Carlos Jr. faced Vinny Magalhães at PFL 5 on 17 June 2021.
+Halfway through round one, Carlos Jr. hit Magalhães with an accidental knee to the groin, rendering him unable to continue.
 This led to the bout being declared a no contest.

-Carlos Júnior faced Emiliano Sordi in the Semifinals off the Light Heavyweight tournament on 27 August 2021, at PFL 9.
+Carlos Jr. faced Emiliano Sordi in the Semifinals off the Light Heavyweight tournament on 27 August 2021, at PFL 9.
 He won the bout via unanimous decision.

-Carlos Júnior faced Marthin Hamlet in the Finals of the Light Heavyweight tournament on 27 October 2021, at PFL 10.
+Carlos Jr. faced Marthin Hamlet in the Finals of the Light Heavyweight tournament on 27 October 2021, at PFL 10.
 He won the bout via rear-naked choke in the first round, winning the 2021 PFL Light Heavyweight Tournament and $1 million prize.